obs-api/swaggers/swaggers/current/ordering-v2/requests/Request_C_BVPN_CUSTOM002_1.md

 # Request to Creation of BPVN Site

-The objective of this request is to request the disconnection of a BVPN site.
+The objective of this request is to request the deployment of a new BVPN site based on the template 002.

-The request is compatible with Standard and customized catalogs.
+Please contact your Orange Representative to verify if you can use this type of request.

 ### TYPE = C_BVPN_CUSTOM002_1